Azure/azure-kusto-microhack2/README.md

 ![Demo Destination Schema](/assets/images/Challenge4-Task1-Pic1.png)

-Example (note that the order of the keys may be different):
+As a reminder, our telemetry data looks like this (note that the order of the keys may be different):

 ```JSON
 {